 You must have seen May sale or April sale offers put out apparel brands.
 They are great examples of monthly offers.
 On the other hand, offers on Fridays are usually put out by restaurants and food delivery apps.

-When you put out such offers every week or month, after a point of time your audience will start looking out for them - probably by following your social Pages.
+When you put out such offers every week or month, your audience will start looking out for them after a point in time – probably by following your social pages.

-Create a list of these customers and keep retargeting them with special offers.
+Create a list of these customers and keep retargeting them with special offers that invoke FOMO.

 Spring sale, autumn sale, Christmas sale, Thanksgiving sale – this list is endless.
 Holidays and seasons provide an excellent opportunity for brands like yours to market their products/services aggressively.
 So go ahead and offer free trials, free home deliveries, discounts, steal deals, etc.

-These offers would include special benefits for people who like your Pages, follow your brand’s social activities closely, engage with you on social, share your content, buy/subscribe often, etc. When you use a coupon code for this offer, be sure to target these customers specifically.
+These offers would include special benefits for people who like your pages, follow your brand’s social activities closely, engage with you on social media, share your content, buy/subscribe often, etc. When you use a coupon code for this offer, be sure to target these customers specifically.
 It gives them a great incentive to continue their association with your brand.

 Pro-tip: You can offer them discounts for referring your product/service to their friends, relatives and colleagues.
 About 92% of people trust recommendations from people that they know.
-Spreading happy vibes is one of the best ways to exponentially grow your customer base.
+Spreading happy vibes is one of the best ways to grow your customer base exponentially.

 Offers provided by influencers

 Having difficulty telling people about your offers?
-Get an influencer on board, give him/her a coupon code and ask him/her post it on social.
+Get an influencer on board, give him/her a coupon code, and ask him/her to post it on social media.
 Creating and adding a special brand hashtag is a great idea.

-Now that you have an understanding of how you can use coupon codes on social, you just need a tool to help you set coupon codes for each platform.
+Now that you have an understanding of how you can use coupon codes on social media, you just need a tool to help you set coupon codes for each platform.
 This tool should also help you track these social campaigns and measure their results.